dnsimple/dnsimple-support/content/articles/zone-ns-records.markdown

 ---
 title: Zone NS Records
-excerpt: How to update NS records for the zone of a hosted domain
+excerpt: How to update zone NS records for a hosted domain
 categories:
 - DNS
 ---